neelriyer/neelriyer.github.io/_posts/2021-01-31-Segment-Satellite-Imagery.md

 ```

 Here's the output in a cleaner form.
 The first row is the thresholded canopy cover.
-The second row is the RBG satellite image.
+The second row is the RGB satellite image.

 ![alt text](/images/satellite_segmentation_ndvi/9bbd67cfb0d660551d74decf916b2df2_ndvi_thresholded_0-45.png)